Shopify/polaris/src/components/Banner/README.md

 ### Title

-Banner titles should the [content guidelines](/content/actionable-language#section-headings-and-subheadings) for headings and subheadings.
+Banner titles should follow the content guidelines for [headings and subheadings](/content/actionable-language#section-headings-and-subheadings).

 ### Body content